andrwbolsm/A_Scooter_Odissey/README.md

-# A Scooter Odyssey

-A 2D endless-runner game written in C, developed as a course project for the Algorithms and Programming class in the Aerospace Engineering program at the Federal University of Santa Maria (UFSM), Brazil.

----

 ## About

 *A Scooter Odyssey* is inspired by the Chrome T-Rex game.
 The player controls a character riding a scooter across the UFSM campus, dodging randomly generated COVID-19 virus obstacles while trying to achieve the highest score possible.